RicCapUnitn/LoDEg/README.md

 # LoDEg

 Log analytics for the LODE platform.
-Further details will be added later.

-## lodegML
+## The library: lodegML

 lodegML is the name of the library on which the project runs.
-It exposes an facade API through the class LodegSystem.
-Please refer to the library [documentation](/docs/html/index.html).
+It exposes a facade API through the class LodegSystem.
+Please refer to the library [documentation](/docs/lodegML_docs/_build/html/index.html).

 ## Requirements